ndunnett/major-pickems-sim/README.md

 # Major Pick'ems Simulator

-This is a basic program to simulate tournament stage outcomes for Counter-Strike major tournaments, used to assist decision making for pick'ems.
+Simulate tournament stage outcomes for Counter-Strike major tournaments, to assist decision making for pick'ems.
 The swiss system follows the seeding rules and format [documented by Valve](https://github.com/ValveSoftware/counter-strike/blob/main/major-supplemental-rulebook.md#seeding), and the tournament rounds are progressed with randomised match outcomes.

 Each team's [regional standings](https://github.com/ValveSoftware/counter-strike_regional_standings) global ranking points are used to approximate a win probability for each head to head match up.
 This is by no means an exhaustive or accurate analysis but may give insight to some teams which have higher probability of facing weaker teams to get their 3 wins, or vice versa.